Santa Barbara, CA

 Despite the fact that Off With Their Heads have performed everywhere from Jacksonville to Japan over the past decade, it’s clear that even if OWTH never left Minneapolis they would be doing the exact same thing just as passionately.
 “Everything involved with this band has become larger and more successful than I could have hoped for,” Young admits, citing signing to Epitaph as one of these milestones.
 “The only goals I have for myself and OWTH is to continue to make music that I care about, try to push myself physically and musically and continue to be able to do what I love for a living.”

 Insert hype-up descriptors here.
 Plain and simple, Great Apes are a punk band from San Francisco.
 Minimalism reigns.
 Play it fast, play it loud, and make it stick.
 While we all have been or are in an array of more complex projects, this band is founded on pop-sensible simplicity and the notion that music, much like a bio, is often at its finest when it’s spit out intensely, with concision and honesty.

 Get your passes today!

-This pass allows you to get inside every venue during the 3-day festival and gives you access to the secret shows.
+3-day passes and single-day tickets are available and allow you to get inside every venue and gives you access to the secret shows.
 If you cannot get in a venue because it reaches full capacity, there are many other venues with many other great bands.
-The outdoor shows will be free and no pass will be needed.
-Its program will be announced at the same time as the complete one.
+The outdoor shows are free and no pass is needed.